[Minor revision–posted 1/27/23 (replaces 2/13/18 edition)]

 3. Additions to the Vehicle Fleet

 a.
-To increase the TTU vehicle fleet, the requesting department or area must prepare a written justification for the signature of the appropriate vice president or provost stating that any vehicles to be purchased are due to one of the three items addressed in section 2 above.
+To increase the TTU vehicle fleet, the requesting department or area must prepare a written justification for the signature of the appropriate vice president or provost stating that any vehicles to be procured are due to one of the three items addressed in section 2 above.

-(2) After the documentation is prepared and signed by the appropriate vice president or provost, the requesting department shall forward the documentation to the TTU vehicle fleet manager.
+(2) After the documentation is prepared and signed by the appropriate vice president or provost, the requesting department shall forward the documentation to the TTU Vehicle Fleet Manager.

-(3) Upon receipt of the justification, the TTU vehicle fleet manager will prepare a formal request letter to the state Office of Vehicle Fleet Management.
+(3) Upon receipt of the justification, the TTU Vehicle Fleet Manager will prepare a formal request letter to the state Office of Vehicle Fleet Management.
 The letter will then be forwarded to the state Office of Vehicle Fleet Management for review and consideration.

 If the state Office of Vehicle Fleet Management approves the addition to the university vehicle fleet, an approval letter will be provided to the TTU Vehicle Fleet Manager.

-(5) After receipt of the approval letter, the requesting department will be notified and the vehicle procurement process may begin.
+(5) After receipt of the approval letter, the requesting department will be notified, and the vehicle procurement process may begin.

 b.
 A requisition for the procurement of a new, previously owned, or leased motor vehicle shall be prepared by the requesting department in Techbuy.